Gas Facts

 - Frontier Economics, Gas Vision 2050: Delivering A Clean Energy Future, September 2020.

-This plan is designed to deliver the three objectives that are needed to meet the overall net zero aim described in the Gas Vision 2050:
+This plan is designed to deliver the three objectives that are needed to meet the net zero aim described in the Gas Vision 2050:

 1. Enable blending of up to 10% by volume of renewable and decarbonised gases by 2030.